Waterways, Wildlife and Wellbeing School Impact Report

 A strong connection with nature is key to our sense of wellbeing and pro-environmental behaviour.
 Childhood is the time to begin building this connection, but recent years have seen a significant loss of opportunities for exploration of the nearby natural world.
 We need to create ways for children and young people to connect with nature, particularly in areas of deprivation where young people tend to experience the greatest health and wellbeing inequalities and often very limited access to green and blue spaces.

-It was an ambitious package, which aimed to support a large cohort of schools.
+Our Waterways, Wildlife and Wellbeing programme was an ambitious package which aimed to support a large cohort of schools.
 Over 500 schools were supported to take their learning beyond the classroom through CLOtC membership.
-292 schools received mentoring and training and 56 schools, and 2,380 pupils engaged in practical environmental activities.
-Project reach is estimated at 123,500 pupils.
+292 schools received mentoring and training, whilst 56 schools (approx. 2,380 pupils) engaged in practical environmental activities.

 A key design principle was to be evidence-led, to measure impact and identify future needs.
 The project was successful in delivering multiple outcomes, at a large scale, and over a relatively short delivery period that was characterised by challenges related to the Covid pandemic.